josephturrner/CypressDemo/README.md

       - Redirect to correct URL `baseurl/clickedCard`

 ### Book Store:
 Simply for documentation purposes.
-I am practicing ensuring all test cases are checked These are the test cases for the [DemoQA BookStore](https://demoqa.com/books):
+I am practicing ensuring all test cases are checked.

+These are the test cases for the [DemoQA BookStore](https://demoqa.com/books):

 **Pre-Login**: